Psychiatrist Review

 Why Is a Psychiatrist Review Important?

-Our team at CATCH Recovery works with a consultant psychiatrist to ensure the safety of all our clients and that those with more complex case histories or suspected dual diagnosis are given the care they need therapeutically and medically.
+Our administrative staff work with a Consultant Psychiatrist to ensure the safety of all our clients and that those with more complex case histories or suspected dual diagnosis are given the care they need therapeutically and medically.

-What Are the Desired Outcomes of the Review?
+What Are the Outcomes of the Psychiatrist Consultation?

 We want to know as much about you as possible so we can create a bespoke plan of care to treat all your needs and set you up for success both during and after you leave us.
 Your comprehensive bespoke care plan might include targeted individual therapies, group therapy, complementary therapies, family therapy, psychiatric oversight, and medication.